Applied AI

 Choose an ecosystem that supports reliability, scalability, and governance.
 Practical tooling considerations include:

-• Event streaming and messaging: Kafka, NATS, or similar; ensure exactly-once delivery semantics where feasible for RCA artifacts and survey events.
+• Event streaming and messaging: Kafka or similar; ensure exactly-once delivery semantics where feasible for RCA artifacts and survey events.

-• Orchestration and compute: Kubernetes or other container orchestration platforms with resource quotas and autoscaling to handle variable workloads.
+• Orchestration and compute: Kubernetes or other container platforms with quotas and autoscaling for variable workloads.

-• Data storage: Time-series stores for metrics, document stores or relational stores for survey responses and RCA narratives, and a graph database for entity relationships.
+• Data storage: Time-series stores for metrics, document/relational stores for survey responses and RCA narratives, and a graph database for entity relationships.

-• Observability: OpenTelemetry for traces, centralized logging with structured formats, and dashboards that correlate incidents, surveys, and RCA outcomes.
+• Observability: OpenTelemetry for traces, structured logging, and dashboards correlating incidents, surveys, and RCA outcomes.

-• Model and policy management: Centralized model registry, prompt templates repository, and policy engine to enforce governance rules.
+• Model and policy management: Centralized model registry, prompt templates repository, and policy engine for governance rules.

 Practical workflow examples